tskj/typescript-json-decoder/README.md

 TypeScript Json Decoder is a library for decoding untrusted data as it comes in to your system, inspired by elm-json-decode.

-Detecting at runtime that your type does not in fact match the value returned by your API sucks, and not being able to parse the data to a datastructure of your liking in a convenient way sucks majorly - and having a type definition separate from its parser is unacceptable.
+Detecting at runtime that your type does not in fact match the value returned by your API sucks, and not being able to parse the data to a data structure of your liking in a convenient way sucks majorly - and having a type definition separate from its parser is unacceptable.

 Installation: [npmjs.com/package/typescript-json-decoder](https://www.npmjs.com/package/typescript-json-decoder)